meganesu/personal-site-v2/src/blog/managing-focus-with-react-and-jest/managing-focus-with-react-and-jest.md

     }
     ```

 Now, the most important part of adding accessibilty features: manual testing!
 When you view the project in a browser, you should be able to click (or press enter) on a button in the table and see your focus automatically move to the header in the sidebar!
-Try it out with a keyboard, then try it with a screen reader.
+Try it out with a keyboard, then [test it with a screen reader](https://webaim.org/articles/screenreader_testing/).

 Here's another CodePen with all the changes we've made so far: